keystone-enclave/keystone/docs/source/Keystone-Applications/SDK-Basics.rst

 .. attention::

   Keystone SDK is work in progress, so programming enclaves requires a lot of manual efforts.
-  However, it still provides enough libraries to run simple enclaves such as :doc:`Keystone Demo <../Keystone-Demo/Demo-Basics>`.
+  However, it still provides enough libraries to run simple enclaves such as the Keystone Demo.

 The Keystone SDK provides the tools required to build basic enclave hosting applications (`hosts`) and enclave applications (`eapps`).